biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 ## Future work

-At this point we identify the following tasks that we can work on
+At this point we identify the following tasks that we can work on:

 1. Add the CiTO information to a public resource
 2. Add CiTO information to our own RDF store